Hello, World!

 We assume that you have followed the Hello, World!'s First steps and thus, have Aiken installed an ready-to-use.
 We will also use Mesh (opens in a new tab), so make sure you have your dev environment ready for some JavaScript!.

-You can install Mesh (opens in a new tab) as follows:
+You can install Mesh (opens in a new tab) and setup the project as follows:

-yarn init -y
+npm init -y

 Getting funds

-Let's write our first script as generate-credentials.mjs:
+Let's write our first script as generate-credentials.ts:

 import { MeshWallet } from '@meshsdk/core';